The Moroccan currency is the Dirham. £1 sterling is approximately 13 Morrocan Dirhams. One Euro is approximately 11 Moroccan Dirhams.

 What is the electrical voltage in Marrakech, what type of plugs do they have, and what appliances will be provided in my room?

 The voltage is 210 as in the UK and they use a standard European two round pin plug.
 The Riad staff will be happy to provide UK adaptors if you need them.
-Our luxury rooms have air conditioning, flat screen tv’s with satellite channels, minibars, hair dryers and ipod docking stations.
+Our luxury rooms have air conditioning, flat screen tv’s with satellite channels, minibars, and hair dryers.
 We do not provide an iron because there there are no surfaces in the rooms suitable for ironing.
 There are a number of excellent dry cleaners and ‘blanchisserie’ in Marrakech offering ironing services with a quick turnaround.

 Check in time at our boutique hotels in Marrakech is 3pm.
 Where the rooms is available and prepared we will be pleased to let guests check in early at no extra charge.
 If possible please advise in advance of any late arrival.
 Riads are essentially luxury family homes built in an intimate courtyard setting.
 So as not to disturb guests who may be sleeping we prefer new arrivals to check in before 10 pm.

 Check out time is 11.00 on your departure day.
 Arrangements may be made for a later check out if the room has a late arrival, you would need to check with the Riad the night before.
 We do not charge for late check outs.
 In any event we will be pleased to look after you and your baggage until you are ready to leave for the airport.

 Take a look at our fantastic accommodation before making your Marrakech reservation!

 Individual suites at Riad Cinnamon: